Removing the Identity Barrier for Office 365 Migrations

 Solving the authentication challenge is only half of the problem.
 In most migration scenarios from your on-premises Exchange environment to Office 365, part of the data you are migrating are email contacts, distribution lists, and all the identity information about users which is stored in Azure Active Directory (Azure AD).
 IT administrators want to make use of existing security groups in Active Directory to control permissions to different areas of Office 365.
 Therefore, you need to copy this data from Active Directory into Azure AD.
 This is not a one-time copy when you migrate, but a constant sync of identity information between Active Directory, Okta, Office 365, and Azure Active Directory.
 Depending on the deployment model chosen for Office 365, you may be required to manage security groups and users in your Active Directory environment, and any changes you make need to be quickly reflected in Azure AD.

-Turning once again to the Microsoft tools, Azure AD Connect is the common choice for directory synchronization.
+Turning once again to the Microsoft tools, Azure AD Connect is the common choice for directory synchronisation.
 Azure AD Connect is the lightweight version of a much larger identity management platform, Microsoft Identity Manager (MIM).
 Both Azure AD Connect and MIM are based on a 10-year-old on-premises meta-directory called Microsoft Identity Integration Server (MIIS).
 A meta-directory is essentially a database with connections to different data sources like Active Directory or Office 365.

 On top of this database is identity management software that maintains information about users, groups, and so on.
 This server regularly communicates to all the connected systems, gets updates and transfers changes to Office 365 and Azure AD.
 Vendors like Microsoft, IBM, Oracle, and CA have been using this approach to identity for over a decade.
 It’s an old architecture that requires maintaining lots of software